theshivamlko/flutter_xr/README.md

-> Flutter XR plugin powered by the Android XR SDK build immersive 2D apps for Android XR with familiar Flutter widgets, with utilizing the Spatial Environment provided by Android XR devices.
+Flutter XR plugin powered by the Android XR SDK build immersive 2D apps for Android XR with familiar Flutter widgets, with utilizing the Spatial Environment provided by Android XR devices.

 ## NOTE:
-⚠️ NOT FOR PRODUCTION
+⚠️ **NOT PRODUCTION READY**

 This is POC (Proof-Of-concept) that flutter app can run and execute code on Android XR SDK.
 Still plugin has known issues.